tarankalra1/useful_funcs/aws_create_HPC_environ.md

 Note: we checked out a particular stable version of SPACK.
 We saved the path of spack in our .bashrc and then checked for Spack installed compilers.

-* We are going to work with Intel license file and copy that to under the directory `/opt/intel/licenses/`.
+* 4.2 We are going to work with Intel license file and copy that to under the directory `/opt/intel/licenses/`.

-* Run
+and then run
 ```
 spack config --scope=user/linux edit compilers
 ```